alphagov/paas-tech-docs/source/documentation/deploying_services/opensearch.md

     cf ssh -L 4430:HOSTNAME_FROM_STEP_1:443 NAME_OF_AN_APP_YOU_CAN_SSH_TO
     ```

    OpenSearch instances are only accessible from the GOV.UK PaaS.
-This sets up a tunnel so that you can get access, similar to how we use [Conduit](https://github.com/alphagov/paas-cf-conduit) elsewhere.
+Using the `cf ssh` command set up a tunnel so that you can get access, similar to how we use [Conduit](https://github.com/alphagov/paas-cf-conduit) elsewhere.

    If you have included your own IP address(es) in any IP restrictions you can skip this step.